DavidCEllis/InlineScripts/README.md

 * find_low_bitrate_music
   * Finds and lists any albums of MP3 tracks that were ripped below a specified bitrate (If only I'd ripped everything to flac years ago)
+* convert_to_flac
+  * Converts a folder of audio from `.wav` to 16 bit 48k `.flac`
+  * This was to save on drive space when loading a collection of drum samples to a sampler